jesseopdenbrouw/riscv-minimal/README.md

 ROM starts at 0x00000000, RAM starts at 0x20000000, I/O starts at 0xF0000000.

 We successfully tested some simple C programs.
-It seems thati integer, float and double calculations work correctly, as is the sbrk system call for use with malloc(). sprint is tested (also for floating point) and seems to work.
+It seems that integer, float and double calculations work correctly, as is the sbrk system call for use with malloc(). sprint is tested (also for floating point) and seems to work.
 I/O functions (printf, scanf et al) are not tested.

-There are two version available: one version with a non-pipelined instruction decoder and one with a two-stages instruction pipeline and a basic CSR (only CYCLE, TIME and INSTRET are supported).
+There are two version available: one version with a non-pipelined instruction decoder and one with a two-stage instruction pipeline and a basic CSR (only CYCLE, TIME and INSTRET are supported).

 Work in progress.
 Things might change.
 Use with care.